 Linked to governance OCP'S goal is to become the industry leader, with long-term performance and responsible action.
 The principles of effective and transparent governance are essential to ensure stakeholder confidence in the supervision, management and operations of the Group.
-Appropriate responses to the planet's major challenges ~
+Appropriate responses to the planet's major challenges -

 Population growth The world population quickly reached 7 billion people and will exceed 9 billion by 2050.
 Being able to feed a growing world population is therefore one of the main challenges facing the world.
 But this challenge is compounded by the threat of climate change, an increasing shortage of water, reduced arable land, etc. In this context, the Group works every day to improve soil fertility using appropriate fertilizers and helping farmers increase their yields.
 A fair balance between better crop productivity and social and environmental objectives is now a prerequisite for a lasting response to global demand.

-Intensive agricultural practices have a direct impact on soil fertility.
+Productivity of the land Intensive agricultural practices have a direct impact on soil fertility.
 Soil erosion and loss of topsoil effectively lower the nutrient content of soils.
 In this context, only the balanced use of fertilizers, based on the principle of proper nutrient dosage, or the appropriate product at the right time and place, is able to improve soil fertility to reach the crop system productivity, profitability and sustainability goals and maintain a productive biophysical environment.
-Another major challenge, the demand for agricultural water in most are not improved.
+Another major challenge, the demand for agricultural water in most countries should increase to over 70% of the current level if land productivity and water use are not improved.